37+ Google SERP Features: A Complete Guide

 How to get

-To make your events qualified to show up in search results, add the Event structured data.
-Usually, Google doesn’t require additional steps.
-Also, you can add new properties to help people find out the status of your event.
+To get your events qualified to show up in search results, add the Event structured data.
+Usually, Google doesn’t require additional steps, and you can add new properties to help people find out the status of your event.

 Event schedule